jame0313/ITE2038-wiki/Analysis-of-in-memory-B+-tree-(temp).md

 # Analysis of in-memory B+ tree
-## Node data structure and modification
+## Node data structure and required changes for building on-disk b+ tree in structure
 ---
 ```
 -leaf node-